jaimiles23/Multiplication-Medley/README.md

     }
 }
 ```
-This can be resolved by removing the date level from the dictionary. the only dictionay keys will be `table_1` and `table_2`.
-The `int_incorrect` value will instead be a list, `dates_incorrect`, which holds ISO-format string data representing the date that the user answered the question incorrect.
-The above sample dictionary will be stored as follows:
+This can be resolved by storing the dates as values instead of dictionary keys.
+The `int_incorrect` value will become to a list, `dates_incorrect`, that holds ISO-format string data representing the date that the user answered the question incorrect.
+The above sample dictionary will instead be stored as follows:
 ```python3
 wrong_quest_by_date = {
     9   :   {